-- Parents will be invited to attend review meetings, either face-to-face or virtually with the SENCo and/or Class teacher and the child, at least termly, in order to monitor/ review the effectiveness of the support and the impact on the child's progress. - A new the plan will then be drawn up and added to the ongoing Individual Learning Map. - Parents will be given copies of all notes recorded at the review.
+- Parents will be invited to attend review meetings with the SENCo and/or Class teacher and the child, at least termly, in order to monitor/ review the effectiveness of the support and the impact on the child's progress. - A new plan will then be drawn up and added to the ongoing Individual Provision Map. - Parents will be given copies of all notes recorded at the review.